NabilAbdelouahed/secure-file-sharing/README.md

 - To avoid abuse, log upload/download attempts and throttle per user/IP.

-- Set max download numer at upload
+- Set max download number at upload

 - Scan uploaded files for viruses/malware (using ClamAV for example which is free and open source)